pulumi/pulumi-hugo/themes/default/content/product/_index.md

 heading: Pulumi Overview
 subheading: |
-    Pulumi is a free, open source infrastructure as code tool, and works best with the Pulumi Service to make managing infrastructure secure, reliable, and hassle-free.<br><br>
+    Pulumi is a free, open source infrastructure as code tool, and works best with Pulumi Cloud to make managing infrastructure secure, reliable, and hassle-free.<br><br>
     Pulumi helps developers and infrastructure teams collaborate and tame cloud complexity -- something we call Cloud Engineering.

 overview:
-    title: Infrastructure as Code for Engineers
+    title: Infrastructure as Code in any Programming Language
     description: |
-        Ship infrastructure faster with software engineering.
-Use Pulumi’s open source SDK in your favorite languages to provision infrastructure on any cloud, and securely increase infrastructure as code adoption across teams with Pulumi's enterprise-grade SaaS.
+        Build and ship infrastructure faster using languages you know and love.
+Use Pulumi’s open source SDK to provision infrastructure on any cloud, and securely and collaboratively build and manage infrastructure using Pulumi Cloud.

 key_features:
     title: Key features
     items:
         - title: "Author in any language, deploy to any cloud"
           sub_title: "Pulumi Infrastructure as Code Engine"
           description:
             Define infrastructure as code (IaC) in TypeScript/JavaScript, Python, Go, C#, Java, and YAML using your IDE and test frameworks for a fast inner dev loop.
 Deploy to [100+ providers](/registry/) like AWS, Azure, Google Cloud, and Kubernetes.
           image: "/images/product/pulumi-iac-code.png"
           button: